 To healthy chocolate.

-one one and a half of these pucks, here’s to Tuesday, too!
+one one and a half of these humble, round bars, here’s to Tuesdays, too!

 Store the pucks in an airtight container in the refrigerator for up to 2 weeks or freeze for up to 2 months.
 These will keep at room temperature for more than a day, but will get softer.